Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

 We denote by $\MST^2(S)$ the square of $\MST(S)$, the graph connecting all pairs of points of $S$ that are at distance at most 2 in $\MST(S)$.
 We call the edges of $\MST(S)$ \emph{short} edges and all remaining edges of $\MST^2(S)$ \emph{long} edges.
 For every long edge $uw$, the points $u$ and $w$ have a unique common neighbor $v$ in $\MST(S)$, which we call the \emph{witness} of $uw$.
 We define the \emph{wedge} of $uw$ to be the area that is bounded by the rays $vu$ and $vw$ and contains the segment~$uw$.
-Next we state a simple fact on crossings of the edges in $\MST^2(S)$.